Allavae/firebase-ios/README.md

 * Initial Firestore tutorial ( see below ) was used as a base.
 * An "Add Restaurant" View controller was added, so you can add custom Restaurants
+* Allows image uploads for Restauraunts, so you can add one if you wish.

 ### Whats Next

-* Adding custom image uploads, so that you can leave it as default if you wish, or upload an image yourself.
 * Adding accurate locations using google maps, so you could potentially ask for directions.